djeada/Statistics-Notes/notes/basic_concepts/introduction_to_probability.md

 P(E) = \sum_{s \in E} P(s)
 $$

-* **Random Variable (X)**: A random variable X is a function that assigns a numerical value to each outcome in a sample space.
+* A **random variable** X is a function that assigns a numerical value to each outcome in a sample space.
 For instance, X could represent the total number of points scored in a basketball game.

-* **Expected Value of a Random Variable (E(X))**: The expected value of a random variable X gives a measure of the central tendency of the distribution of the random variable.
+* The **expected value** of a random variable X gives a measure of the central tendency of the distribution of the random variable.
 It is computed as the weighted average of all possible values that the random variable can take on, with the weights being the probabilities of the values.
 The formula for the expected value is:

 $$
 E(X) = \sum_{s \in S} P(s) \cdot X(s)